COVESA/dlt-daemon/doc/dlt-system.conf.5.md

 ## FiletransferTimeStartup

-Time in seconds after startup of dlt-system when first file is transfered.
+Time in seconds after startup of dlt-system when first file is transferred.

     Default: 0